jamacz/clink/README.md

 So `(:)` will pop from the stack, and do nothing, no matter what is on top of the stack.
 Finally, it pushes a `!` back on the stack, to signal one of the two bits was `!`.

-If it sees a `?`, again, it does nothing.
+If the function sees a `?`, again, it does nothing.
 It doesn't need to pop from the stack, since what is on top of the stack already is our answer.

 ### Recursion